-I came upon this recipe as I’m researching and developing my own perfect chocolate chip cookies.
+I came upon this chocolate chunk cookies recipe as I’m researching and developing my own perfect chocolate chip cookies.
 After reading through the ingredients and um-ing and ah-ing over what I could do, I just decided to follow the instructions!
 I can’t not share these as in my opinion, they are a mix of traditional after-school snack ‘milk and cookies’ chocolate chip cookies, and grown-up ‘I think I’ll have a cookie with my coffee/tea cookie.’

 If you haven’t used Spelt flour, give it a try.
 It imparts a touch of ‘nuttiness’ and ‘richness’ without detracting from the feel-good factor of an old school chocolate chip cookie!